Honor Rising: Japan 2018

-Honor Rising: Japan 2018 was a two-day professional wrestling "supershow" event co-produced by the Japanese New Japan Pro-Wrestling (NJPW) and American Ring of Honor (ROH) promotions.
+Honor Rising: Japan 2018 was a two-day professional wrestling livestreaming "supershow" event co-produced by the Japanese New Japan Pro-Wrestling (NJPW) and American Ring of Honor (ROH) promotions.
 The shows took place on February 23 and 24, 2018, at Korakuen Hall in Tokyo, Japan.
+These shows were streamed live on NJPW World.

 Continuing the partnership between NJPW and ROH, these were the second annual Honor Rising: Japan shows co-produced by the two promotions.